Leela-ditya/Leela-ditya/README.md

 ## 👨‍💻 About Me
 I am a **QA Automation Engineer** with hands-on experience in Selenium (Java), Playwright (JavaScript/TypeScript), Testsigma, and designing **test automation frameworks**.
 Passionate about delivering high-quality software with optimised automation solutions.

-- 🔹 Skilled in Web & API Testing, Regression Automation, and Continuous Integration.
+- 🔹 Skilled in Web & API Testing, Regression Testing, and Sanity Testing.
 - 🔹 Strong knowledge of Agile QA methodologies and CI/CD pipelines.
 - 🔹 Experienced in creating **scalable, maintainable automation frameworks**.